WildPetScience/Specification/PLAN.md

 animal being located at those coordinates (m)

 ### Motion tracking algorithm
-For the purpose of implementing thie motion tracker algorithm, the open source computer vision and graphics library OpenCV will be used find differences between consecutive images in the input stream.
-Then clustering algorithms will be used to determine areas of motion within the cage, the center of the largest area being the most likely place where the animal is located.
+For the purpose of implementing the motion tracking algorithm, the open source computer vision and graphics library OpenCV will be used to find differences between consecutive images in the input stream.
+Clustering algorithms will then be used to determine areas of motion within the cage, the center of the largest area being the most likely place where the animal is located.

-The algorithm will also be able to identify which motions aren't caused by the animal (either small changes in the habitat, or motions caused by people checking the cage).
+The algorithm will also be able to identify which motions are not caused by the animal (either small changes in the habitat, or motions caused by people checking the cage).

-The main challenge this module presents is to implement an efficient motion tracker algorithm capable of running on a low-performance Raspberry Pi, while still producing accurate data.
+The main challenge this module presents is to implement an efficient motion tracking algorithm capable of running on a low-performance Raspberry Pi, while still producing accurate data.